 On top of the unanswered questions, I found even more yellow flags as I conducted a holistic review of Bayou’s marketing materials.
 The marketing materials contained several different names for the administrators, including Admiral and Hemisphere (which is known as the Citi Hedge Services today).
 To my knowledge, Hemisphere had never served as a fund administrator to Bayou’s funds.
 They also listed several third-party party marketing firms, which were actually no longer marketing Bayou’s funds to new investors.
 My suspicion was mounting, but the weekly updates and monthly statements from Bayou still showed that the funds were making money almost every single month.

 Before the deadline for the redemption request on June 30, 2005, I prepared a due diligence memo regarding my findings and recommendations to reassess the legitimacy of Bayou’s funds to the Director of Research.
 Unfortunately, he was on vacation and he never checked his email.
 Thus, the Firm could take no action for the June 30 deadline but it subsequently submitted the redemption requests for July 31st.

 Soon after submitting the redemption requests, the president of the Firm discussed this issue with his friend, who was also an investor in the Bayou funds.
-The friend was so upset that he walked into Bayou’s office in Stamford and accused Israel of fraud.
+The friend was so upset that he walked into Bayou’s office in Stamford the very next day and accused Israel of fraud.
 Then, on July 27th, a letter from Israel arrived regarding the returning of the capital to investors (Exhibit 2).

 There were a number of yellow and red flags concerning Bayou’s business, which would have alerted the investors if they were known in advance.
 Regrettably, the Firm’s due diligence process was not stringent enough and the money was gone along with the Firm’s reputation.
 However, as a young novice in the hedge fund world, it taught me the Importance of Being Diligent.